-The authorization is without force and effect until all other permits or authorizations from local, state, or other Federal agencies are secured.
-Please note that IEPA has issued Section 401 Water Quality Certification for this RP.
-These conditions are included in the enclosed fact sheet.
-If you have any questions regarding Section 401 certification, please contact Mr. Dan Heacock at IEPA's Division of Water Pollution Control, Permit Section #15, by telephone at (217) 782-3362.
+This verification does not obviate the need to obtain all other required Federal, state, or local approvals before starting work.
+Please note that Section 401 Water Quality Certification has been issued by IEPA for this RP.
+If you have any questions regarding Section 401 certification, please contact Mr. Darin LeCrone at IEPA Division of Water Pollution Control, Permit Section #15, by telephone at (217) 782-0610.

 Once you have completed the authorized activity, please sign and return the enclosed compliance certification.
-If you have any questions, please contact Julie Rimbault of my staff by telephone at 312-846-5542, or email at Julie.C.Rimbault@usace.army.mil.
+If you have any questions, please contact Julie Rimbault of my staff by telephone at (312) 846-5542, or email at Julie.C.Rimbault@usace.army.mil.